We are delighted to have signed up to the Boarding Schools' Association's COVID-Safe Charter.

-The department has recently moved into a suite of six purpose-designed teaching rooms, all equipped with modern audio-visual and computing facilities.
+The department occupies four purpose-designed teaching rooms, all equipped with modern audio-visual and computing facilities.
 Up-to-date course books are used and these are linked to current exam specifications.
 The basic material is supplemented by newspapers, magazines, films, DVDs and, increasingly, the Internet, through which we access many languages resources, including an online language laboratory.

 There is no doubt that students who visit the countries whose languages they are studying come back motivated and enthusiastic to improve their language skills further.
 With that in mind, we help students organise work placements in France so that they are able to appreciate the culture, people and language first hand.